MarketSquare/robotframework-tidy/CONTRIBUTING.md

 Getting started
 ----------------
-Did you spot bug or you really need some feature implemented?
+Did you spot bug or you really want to see some feature implemented?
 It's always best to start with create issue in github.
-It doesn't matter if you're willing to make change on your own.
+It doesn't matter if you're actually willing to make change on your own.
 Creating issue allow us to discuss proposed changes ( and cover possible edge cases) and also prevents multiple people working on the same problem.

 You can also start discussion in our slack channel: [#tidy](https://robotframework.slack.com/archives/C01FR5992N6).